-Purchase Orders are issued for all requirements by the City of Launceston and depending on the risk and value profile of the requirement, may be a stand alone Purchase Order or form part of more detailed documentation.
-City of Launceston Purchase Orders are issued in accordance with the "City of Launceston Standard Terms and Conditions of Purchase" (see 11-Rf-011) and as such can be utilised for straightforward low risk purchases, even though some may be of considerable value.
+Purchase Orders are issued for all requirements by the City of Launceston and depending on the risk and value profile of the requirement, may be a stand-alone Purchase Order or form part of more detailed documentation.
+City of Launceston Purchase Orders are issued in accordance with the "City of Launceston Standard Terms and Conditions of Purchase" and as such can be utilised for straightforward low risk purchases, even though some may be of considerable value.

-Quotation Requirements
+Quotation requirements